stormshield/python-SNS-API/README.md

 * To connect to a known appliance with the default certificate use `--host <serial> --ip <ip address>` to validate the peer certificate.
 * If a custom CA and certificate is installed, use `--host myfirewall.tld --cabundle <ca.pem>`.
 CA bundle should contain at least the root CA.
 * For client certificate authentication, the expected format is a PEM file with the certificate and the unencrypted key concatenated.

+* **Note:** SNS version >= 5.0 uses a custom CA and certificate by default.
+To connect to it, the "SNS-WebServer-default-authority" CA must be retrieved from the appliance (e.g. downloading the CA certificate using the webgui), then `--cabundle <ca.pem>` must be used.

+(alternatively, CA verification can be bypassed with `--no-sslverifypeer` option)

 ## Proxy